Dog Pain Management

 Chronic pain has been ongoing for three months or more.
 This is not necessarily intense pain all the time, but more of a dull, achy type of pain that often affects the nerves.
 And dogs with chronic pain typically require more than one modality of therapy to help control it.
 Senior dogs tend to have more issues with arthritis in the spine, the hips, and the knees, and sometimes the elbows.
 Those are all going to be significant places for them to have chronic pain.

 If you see any of those signs in your pet, then we would like to have them come in as soon as you're starting to notice these things, especially if it's more of an acute injury where they were doing something and all of a sudden they're lame.
-Those are the injuries we want to see sooner, and they tend to be a lot more painful for the pet.
+Those are the injuries we want to see sooner, and they tend to be a lot more painful for the pet and they can lead to more chronic conditions if they're not treated right away.

 And we certainly want to see dogs for the chronic issues too because there are many things that we can do to help alleviate some of the pain and treat those things to get that animal in a better position moving forward.